 Educational Notes do not constitute standards of practice.
 They are intended to assist actuaries in applying standards of practice in respect of specific matters.
-Responsibility for the manner of application of standards in specific circumstances remains that of the member in the Life Insurance Practice Area.
+Responsibility for the manner of application of standards in specific circumstances remains that of the practitioner.